-What Is Submission in a Relationship
+What Does Submission in a Relationship Actually Mean and Is It Always a Problem?

 Submission in a relationship refers to a dynamic where one partner tends to defer to the other’s preferences, decisions, or leadership in various aspects of their partnership.
 However, this simple definition doesn’t capture the nuanced reality of what healthy submission actually looks like.